Mullengudgery, New South Wales

 Mullengudgery Parish (Oxley County), New South Wales is a rural locality of Bogan Shire and a civil parish of Oxley County, New South Wales, Cadastral divisions of New South Wales.

 The parish is on the Belaringar Creek and the Main Western railway line just east of Nyngan.
 There is a (disused) railway Station at Mullengudgery.
+The former station sign is retained along the railway near a property of the same name.

 The economy of the parish is based on broad acre agriculture of sheep, cattle and wheat.

 The topography is flat with a Köppen climate classification of BsK (Hot semi arid).

 The traditional owners of the area are the Wiradjuri. people.